veeso/ATtila/docs/atscript.md

 #### Command and expected response

-but you probably want at least to verify if its response is what you expect:
+but you probably want at least to verify if its response is what you expect, so we'll write:

 ```txt
 AT;;OK
 ```

-We told ATtila that we expect to find “OK” in the command response.
+We told ATtila that we expect to find `OK` in the command response.
-We can also use a regex in the expected response, for example if a command returns 16 hex digits, we can use
+We can also use a regex in the expected response.
+For example if a command returns 16 hex digits, we can use:

 ```txt
 AT+GSN;;^[0-9,A-F]{16}$